PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_trajectory.md

  </trajectories>
 ```
 ## TXT
-The other format of the trajectory file is `plain`
+The other format of the trajectory file is `plain`.

+{%include note.html content="If a file size of 16Mb is exceeded, `jpscore` automatically splits the output into several files.
+The files are numbered in ascending order and contain the information of consecutive frames.
+If you wish to analyze the data with `jpsreport` the output data need to be merged. "%}

 ### Default output
 A sample trajectory in the plain format is as follows: